Cole Toner

-Cole Toner (born March 13, 1994) is an American former professional football center.
-He played college football at Harvard and was selected by the Arizona Cardinals in the fifth round of the 2016 NFL draft.
+Cole Toner (born March 13, 1994) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Harvard Crimson and was selected by the Arizona Cardinals in the fifth round of the 2016 NFL draft.

 College career

 Toner started at right tackle for the Harvard Crimson for three and a half years and was a four-year varsity letterman.
-He was selected First-team All-IvyLeague in 2014 and 2015.
+He was selected First-team All-Ivy League in 2014 and 2015.
 In 2015, he was selected to the Lindy's Preseason All-FootballChampionship Subdivision (FCS) first-team, the All-New England Team, the STATS FCS All-American first-team, and the Associated Press FCS All-American first-team.
 He was also named to the Fall 2015 Academic All-Ivy Team and was a semifinalist in the 2015 National Football Foundation William V. Campbell Trophy (the academic Heisman).